 Dick Kempka, The Climate Trust

-As published by Ecosystem Marketplace – October 31, 2016
+As published by Ecosystem Marketplace and the Carbon Pricing Leadership Coalition – October 31, 2016

 The Climate Trust is one of the oldest carbon market actors in the country, and has been working in this space for almost two decades.
 The land-based project types that we finance today can take several years to establish and begin delivering credits.
 Because of this lengthy commitment for project partners, one of the most frequently asked questions by our counterparties is, what will the carbon market look like in ten years?
 Of course, the honest answer is that we don’t know.
 We do however have a very bullish outlook on carbon.